Skip to content

 Always Test WebRTC Leaks

-Websites use JavaScript to intentionally trigger WebRTC and extract your real IP:
+Websites can intentionally trigger WebRTC to extract your real IP using a few lines of JavaScript:

 const pc = new RTCPeerConnection({